-- 10.1 Unless otherwise provided herein, whenever any notice or demand is required or permitted under this agreement, such notice or demand shall be given in writing and delivered in person or by certified mail to the University, addressed to its President at 3810 West Lakeshore Drive, Baton Rouge, LA, and to Affiliate at the address shown above.
-Unless otherwise provided herein, such advance notice requirements and time periods designated for the performance of specific acts may be extended or waived, in writing, by the LSU Executive Vice President. - 10.2 This Agreement, including all exhibits, constitutes the entire agreement between the parties and shall not be amended except in writing signed by the President of University and a duly authorized officer of Affiliate.
+- Unless otherwise provided herein, whenever any notice or demand is required or permitted under this agreement, such notice or demand shall be given in writing and delivered in person or by certified mail to the University, addressed to its President at 3810 West Lakeshore Drive, Baton Rouge, LA, and to Affiliate at the address shown above.
+Unless otherwise provided herein, such advance notice requirements and time periods designated for the performance of specific acts may be extended or waived, in writing, by the LSU Executive Vice President. - This Agreement, including all exhibits, constitutes the entire agreement between the parties and shall not be amended except in writing signed by the President of University and a duly authorized officer of Affiliate.
 This Agreement is not intended to and does not create any rights in third parties. - 10.3 The parties anticipate that they will enter into separate agreements for specific projects.
 Where there is a conflict between the terms of this Agreement and the terms of any separate agreement, the terms of the separate agreement shall control. - 10.4 This Agreement is entered into, and any action arising from this Agreement shall be brought in, East Baton Rouge Parish, Louisiana.

-THUS DONE AND SIGNED this day of , 20, by the undersigned duly authorized representatives.
+THUS DONE AND SIGNED this day of representatives. , 20, by the undersigned duly authorized For Affiliate: For University: Name: Sosoph Eppling Title: School of Nursing Alymni association Poresident By: Name: Title:

-For Affiliate:

-Name: Sosoph Eppling

-Title: School of Nursing Alumni Association Poresident For University:

-Name: Title: